 - Why do you view some websites as informational and others as purchasing outlets even though they sell the same product or service?

 - What makes you click the “Contact” or “Buy Now” button?

 The answers to these questions are what motivates you as a consumer.
 The psychology of YOU the consumer.
 Now look at your own web-presence.
 Would you buy from you, if you were someoneelse?

 OK, don’t stress on that question too much.
 We’ll circle back around to that.

 My Psychological Barrier

-This website, Ryan Hanley Dot Com, has had a decent amount of success over the course of 2011 in both Traffic, Conversions and more importantly Insurance Sales.
+This website, Content Warfare, has had a decent amount of success over the course of 2011 in both Traffic, Conversions and more importantly Insurance Sales.
 I honestly couldn’t have imagined that this website would be where it is today twelve months ago.

 But decent isn’t what I’m aiming for.
-I don’t wake up in the middle of the night thinking of new blog topics to be decent… I started this website to change the way the insurance industry looked at blogging, social media and content marketing and to vanquish the belief that insurance is a Commodity (Don’t get me going down that path).
+I don’t wake up in the middle of the night thinking of new blog topics that I want to be decent… I started this website to change the way the insurance industry looked at blogging, social media, content marketing and SEO and to vanquish the belief that insurance is a Commodity (Don’t get me going down that path).

 However, despite the success I’ve had there are barriers in place preventing a more rapid ascension to the summit of greatness.

-The psychological barrier that an insurance consumer must hurtle to click Contact Ryan on Ryan Hanley Dot Com is very high.
+The psychological barrier that an insurance consumer must hurtle to click Contact Ryan on Content Warfare is very high.
 The barrier is high because I’m not an Agency.
-The people that have done business with me through Ryan Hanley Dot Com have been reading my material for weeks, months and in a couple cases years before they decided it was time to give me a chance (Thank you for that chance!).
+The people that have done business with me through Content Warfare have been reading my material for weeks, months and in a couple cases years before they decided it was time to give me a chance (Thank you for that chance!).